rautonkar/resume/README.md

 *	September 2018, Best IoT Software – Connected Medical Devices – 2018 IoT Innovators Award.
 Demonstration for Personal Medical Adherence Solution.
 *	Managed the team for mobile application improvement program for Personal Medical Adherence Solution.
-*	Managed the team in a pilot program to certify Renesas Synergy Software Package to UL 2900-2-1.
+*	Managed the team in a pilot program to certify Renesas Synergy Software Package to upcoming security standard.

 *Responsibilities*
 *	Develop customer solutions for production and research applications to support sales activity in winning new business